-No structures shall be located on any lot nearer than twenty (20) feet from the street side lot line on any corner lot.
+No structures shall be located on any lot nearer than twenty (20) feet from the street side lot line on any corner lot with the exception of a lot with a Reserve or Side Yard Fence Servitude present effectively eliminating access to the side street.
 (Figure 5).